BroadcomMFD/dbm-db2-for-zowe-cli/README.md

     files.get('errorFile') # -> string relative path | None
     ```

-For more details about processing JSON response in python, see [Python samples].
+For more information about processing JSON response in python, see [Python samples].

-[Python samples]: samples/python/schema_promotion.py
+[Python samples]: samples/python/